30 Day Plan for Starting a New Job

 Be Prepared for Starting a New Job

 Preparation is everything.
 When you’re first starting out, there’s going to be a lot thrown at you.
-If you aren’t prepared, you’re going to quickly find yourself in over your head.
+You might never know what adventures await you at the new job.
+For some employees, they may also not know if they are exempt or non-exempt employees (perhaps this site may help determine better).
+Most recruiters mention such details only after they start the training process.
+Therefore, if you aren’t prepared for what awaits you, you’re going to quickly find yourself in over your head.
 Doing things like laying out your clothes the night before, setting alarms, keeping track of onboarding documents, and knowing what you need to do your job, will go a long way in making your first thirty days go smoothly.

 Get Some Sleep